k2-fsa/k2/docs/source/installation/for_developers.rst

   python3 -c "import torch; import _k2; print(_k2.__file__)"
   # It should print /some/path/k2/build_debug/lib/_k2.cpython-38-x86_64-linux-gnu.so
   # (I assume that you're using Python 3.8, so there is a string 38 above)

+  # If you are going to install https://github.com/k2-fsa/sherpa after installing k2
+  # Please run
+  export K2_INSTALL_PREFIX=/some/path/k2/build_debug
+  # before you install sherpa

 ..
 HINT::